-The MSDCF will also endeavour to support the establishment of sustainable development financing mechanisms, both at the national and regional level, through facilitation of strategic partnerships between government, private sector, and civil society and utilization of common tools and processes 20.
+The MSDCF will also endeavour to support the establishment of sustainable development financing mechanisms, both at the national and regional level, through facilitation of strategic partnerships between government, private sector, and civil society and utilization of common tools and processes.

-3.3 Derivation of UN entity country/Regional programming instruments from the Cooperation Framework contributing to the selected SDG targets.
+3.3 Derivation of UN entity country/Regional programming instruments from the Cooperation Framework targets.